sandra-calvo/Blockchain101-Feb2019/Lab 1 - Deploy your first contract.md

-# Deploy your first contract
+# Lab 1 - Deploy your first contract using VSCode

 This lab is a technical introduction to blockchain, specifically smart contract development using the latest developer enhancements in the Linux Foundation’s Hyperledger Fabric v1.4 and shows you how IBM’s Blockchain Platform’s developer experience can accelerate your pace of development.

-## Lab Scenario
-This lab is structured into 3 main parts.
-Each part will take you deeper into smart contract development.

-The first part of this lab will take you through using the smart contract development environment in Visual Studio Code (VSCode).
+This lab will take you through using the smart contract development environment in Visual Studio Code (VSCode).
 Although smart contracts can be developed in any editor, IBM Blockchain Platform provides a plugin for VSCode that greatly simplifies the steps required.
 In addition, it also provides a “sandbox” development environment for easy development and test purposes using a real Hyperledger Fabric runtime.

-The second part of this lab will take you through using a sample smart contract that comes with Hyperledger Fabric through the VSCode lens, where you will learn how to import contracts and interact with the development environment in more detail.

-In part three of this lab you will use VSCode to connect to another Hyperledger Fabric sample network, this time running outside of VSCode and learn how to interact with an external network in order to deploy, upgrade and extend smart contracts belonging to an existing network.
+## Pre-requisites
+ - VSCode with IBM Blockchain Platform plugin

-# Part 1: An overview of the VSCode development
+# Part 1: An overview of the VSCode development experience
-experience

- Launch VSCode.
+Launch VSCode on your computer.
  When VSCode opens, click on the IBM Blockchain Platform (IBP) icon in the Activity Bar in VSCode as shown below.

 IMAGE

 This will open the Homepage for IBM Blockchain Platform.
 As highlighted below, there will be a message in the bottom right telling you the extension has activated and other information telling you some of the capabilities of the plugin.
 These informational messages are used a lot in VSCode and will appear throughout this lab at various points.

 If you close the Homepage by mistake and need to get back to it, you can open it again by pressing “ctrl + shift + p” to open the VSCode command palette and typing the word home in the dialogue box to find the “IBM Blockchain Platform: View Homepage” command.

 IMAGE